 Develop an Ideal Customer Profile

-Finding your unique niche and audience is the key to opening the door to new prospects and exponential growth.
+Finding your unique niche and audience is the key to unlocking new prospects and driving exponential growth.
 But truly understanding each persona involved in the buying process isn’t always as simple.

-Luckily, with our proven system and these following steps, you can more accurately and effectively target a quintessential set of customers and personas you need to succeed.
+Luckily, with our proven system and the following steps, you can more accurately and effectively target a quintessential set of customers and personas you need to succeed.

-B2B marketing is often more complex than B2C marketing because the size of the opportunities is much larger.
+B2B marketing is often more complex than B2C marketing because the opportunities are much larger in scale.
 As a result, these larger B2B opportunities take longer to win or close.

 The best way to think of this sales scenario is to know you’re selling a “considered product or service” with an extended sales cycle.

-Often, the leader of the company will task a lower-level employee to do the initial research on a particular pain or problem, and then report back on key findings to the buying committee.
+Often, the company’s leader will task a lower-level employee with conducting initial research on a specific pain or problem, and then report back key findings to the purchasing committee.
 Each member of the buying committee has unique challenges and perspectives that need to be addressed.
 So you need to understand each persona involved in this buying process.

 We recommend you focus on these personas –

-• Researcher – This persona is simply researching all of the possible solutions for a specific problem and picking the top three or so solutions to compare.
-The key to attracting the researcher’s attention is to showcase how your product differs from your top competitors that they’re likely researching, too.
+• Researcher – This persona is researching all possible solutions for a specific problem and selecting the top three or so solutions to compare.
+The key to attracting the researcher’s attention is to showcase how your product differs from those of your top competitors that they’re likely researching as well.
 This helps control the narrative vs. the researcher making their own assumptions.

-• Influencers – This persona might have an influence on the product or service being considered or influence over the other members of the buying committee.
-Think of the employees who will be responsible for implementing a service or solution, or the accounting staff that’ll be responsible for allocating funds towards the purchase.
+• Influencers – This persona might influence the product or service being considered or influence the other members of the buying committee.
+Think of the employees who will be responsible for implementing a service or solution, or the accounting staff who’ll be responsible for allocating funds towards the purchase.

-• The End User – This persona is the one who will ultimately end up using the service.
-This means, they’ll know the most about its functions and features and will ask specific and direct questions on how it will serve them, best.
+• The End User – This persona is the individual who will ultimately utilize the service.
+This means they’ll know the most about its functions and features and will ask specific and direct questions on how it will serve them best.
 Like, how easy is it to use your product or service?
 What does training look like?
 How long will it take for me to get up to speed?
 What kind of support should I expect?

 • Decision-maker – This persona will want to know if your product or service will fix the problem they are experiencing.
 Will it make my team more efficient and effective?
 What kind of ROI can I expect?

-• Financial Authority – This persona will want to know the terms of the contract.
-Such as what is in the service level agreement and other details, like the escalation or cancellation policies, too.
+• Financial Authority – This persona will want to know the terms of the contract, such as what is in the service level agreement and other details, including the escalation and cancellation policies.

-As you can see each of these personas all have different questions and needs that need to be addressed in your marketing and sales efforts.
+As you can see, each of these personas has distinct questions and needs that must be addressed in your marketing and sales efforts.
 All of these personas must be identified when developing your ideal customer profile.

 Download our guide on developing an ICP by filling out the form below.